patrl/lingtex/README.md

 ### Font prerequisites

-Everything except for STIX2 should be available on, e.g., a recent version of OSX as a system font.
+Everything except for STIX2 and Cronos Pro should be available on, e.g., a recent version of OSX as a system font.

 - Main font: [Minion Pro](https://typekit.com/fonts/minion)